This document describes the output image files created by DIRSIG. These image files are created by the following components:

 Example Single-Band Radiance Header

 The following is an example of the header for a single-band radiance image.
-In addition to the minimal variables, the following optional variables are included:
+In addition to the minimal tags, the following optional tags are included:

 ENVI